Vollinger0/esm/readme_install.md

 ### Install Empyrion Dedicated Server

-If you already have a installed and working dedicated server, you can skip this step.
+If you already have an installed and working dedicated server, you can skip this step.

 - call `esm game-install`.
 This will download and install the game using steamcmd, this might take a bit.
 - go to your installation `_CommonRedist\vcredist\2019\` and install the c++ redistributable for your OS, probably `Microsoft Visual C++ 2019 x64.cmd`